teodora-vaman/rpg-game-using-copilot/RPG Workshop.md

 }

 function keyPressed() {
-  // Toggle the menu when ESC is pressed. if (keyCode === ESCAPE) {
+  // Toggle the pause menu when ESC is pressed. if (keyCode === ESCAPE) {
     menuOpen = !menuOpen;
     return;
   }

-  // Only allow NPC interaction when the game is not paused. if (!menuOpen && (key === 'e' || key === 'E')) {
+  // Allow NPC interaction only when game is not paused. if (!menuOpen && (key === 'e' || key === 'E')) {
-    // Check if the player is close enough to the NPC. let d = dist(
+    let d = dist(
       player.x + player.w / 2,
       player.y + player.h / 2,